ghsimon/DFTB_InMetaD/README.md

 ## Command History

-A history of the commands used is given in the `history.txt` file
+A history of the commands used is given in the `history.txt` file.

 ## Software